How to Access Property Records in New Hampshire

 Local tax officials (assessors) use state-approved calculations to derive the value of each property within the jurisdiction.
 These values do not always match the property's fair market value (FMV).

 Appraisers use complex calculations to determine a property's value for mortgage or estate planning.
 They arrive at the fair market value by comparing similar homes.
-The fair market value is what the house would sell for in the current market.
+The house would sell for the fair market value in the current market.

-Factors that Determine Property Values in New Hampshire
+What Factors Determine Property Values in New Hampshire

-• Waterfront Access - Because New Hampshire has many lakes, rivers, and ponds, waterfront or water-access homes are in high demand for the recreational opportunities they provide.
+Waterfront Access - Because New Hampshire has many lakes, rivers, and ponds, waterfront or water-access homes are highly demanded for the recreational opportunities they provide.

-• Property Taxes - The property tax system in New Hampshire can have an impact on property values.
-When determining the worth of a property, property owners may consider the property tax rates and overall tax load in a specific municipality.
+Property Taxes - The property tax system in New Hampshire can impact property values.
+When determining a property's worth, property owners may consider the property tax rates and overall tax load in a specific municipality.

 Privacy and property records do not go hand in hand.
 Property records are public records, meaning anyone can review them or get copies anytime.
 If you purchase property, your information will appear in public property records.

-Anyone can access public property records in New Hampshire by visiting the register of deeds where the property resides.
-Records can also be accessed through online government resources (a bit clunky) and other search portals.
+Anyone can access public property records in New Hampshire by visiting the register of deeds where the property is located.
+Records can also be accessed through online government resources (which are a bit clunky) and other search portals.

 Property records are public for two main reasons.
 The first reason is to provide a public chain of title for the property going all the way back to the first owner.
 The second reason is to prevent any government office from having too much power; it's about transparency.